tractor/tractor-website/conventions.md

 ## Sessions

-TractoR is designed to work with diffusion MRI data sets, each consisting of a series of magnetic resonance images, potentially including structural, diffusion-weighted and functional images.
+TractoR is designed to work with MRI data sets, each consisting of a series of magnetic resonance images, potentially including structural, diffusion-weighted and functional images.
 The package stores all images and other files within a managed file hierarchy called a session.
 The overall layout of a session directory is shown below.

     session......................top-level session directory
       /tractor...................main managed directory
+        /transforms..............stored transformations between different spaces
-        /objects.................serialised R objects relating to this session directory /diffusion...............diffusion-weighted images and their derivatives (e.g. diffusion tensor components) /fdt.....................images and other files used by FSL's diffusion toolbox /fdt.bedpostX............images and other files produced by FSL BEDPOSTX
+        /diffusion...............diffusion-weighted images and their derivatives (e.g. diffusion tensor components) /fdt.....................images and other files used by FSL's diffusion toolbox /fdt.bedpostX............images and other files produced by FSL BEDPOSTX